JensRahnfeld/streamlit-overlay/README.md

 ### `streamlit_overlay.overlay(images, masks=[], alpha=0.5, key=None, toggle_label="Display Overlay", fps=30, autoplay=False)`

-Creates an instance of an "Overlay" component for use in a Streamlit app.
-It allows for the overlaying of masks on images or videos, with customizable options for transparency, display controls, and playback settings.
+Creates an instance of the "overlay" component for use in a Streamlit app.
+It allows for the overlaying of masks on images, with customizable options for transparency, display controls, and playback settings.

 <b>Parameters</b>